 Two days ago, I remembered this book, because Memory attacked me.
 And I recalled a large dingy house, bats and jackfruits, pickles, a beautiful black man, twins who did something bad, and an old lady who did something worse.
 I bought the book, thirteen years after I first laid hands on it, and read it in a day.
 I understood things differently now.
 I also saw the language differently, the audacity that created words and whole universes within them.

 Back then, when I thought my world was divided into 1.
 Vegetarians and Non-vegetarians, 2.
 Hindus, Muslims, Christians, Buddhists, 3.
 Those with Egg Pans and those without, I didn’t realize the world tricks us into thinking it is a kind place.
-I didn’t know why the maid at our house in India didn’t use the same toilet we did, even though she cleaned it for us.
+I didn’t know why maids had to go outside the house to relieve themselves.
 I didn’t know what everyone meant when they said, if only he were born into a different family, he could be anything he wanted.
 Or when someone was told he or she didn’t know their place, for they had desirable qualities like being smart and resourceful, but these qualities weren’t desirable in them because it made them forget their place.
 I didn’t know what we did to those who dream and desire, for freedom and forbidden things.